mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 - Ruby 1.9.3+
 - Imagemagick

-Make sure to visit the [Camaleon CMS-Github-repo](https://github.com/owen2345/camaleon-cms) for possible updates on the requirements...
+Make sure to check the [Camaleon CMS-Github-repo](https://github.com/owen2345/camaleon-cms) for possible updates on the requirements...

 # 1. Setup a Camelon Multisite App Locally